elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 Note a dot (`.`) between the variable and parenthesis is required to invoke an anonymous function.

 Anonymous functions are closures and as such they can access variables that are in scope when the function is defined.
-Let's define a new anonymous function that uses the `add` anynomous function we have previously defined:
+Let's define a new anonymous function that uses the `add` anonymous function we have previously defined:

 ```iex
 iex> double = fn a -> add.(a, a) end